LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h3>SondeHub Sites API</h3>

-The majority of radiosondes tracked are launched on a regular schedule from a fixed location by national meterological services.
+The majority of radiosondes tracked are launched on a regular schedule from a fixed location by national meteorological services.

 The SondeHub database includes a crowd-sourced database of known radiosonde launch sites along with information such as launch times, radiosonde types, and flight parameters.